dimaMachina/graphql-eslint/website/src/pages/rules/possible-type-extension.md

 ---
-description:
-  "A type extension is only valid if the type is defined and has the same kind.\n> This rule is a wrapper around a `graphql-js` validation function."
+description: 'A type extension is only valid if the type is defined and has the same kind.'
 ---

 # `possible-type-extension`